eriksvedang/eriksvedang.github.io/_posts/2024-02-26-announcing-manahex.md

 Today I'm happy to announce my upcoming game, *Manahex*.
 It's a digital card game designed, programmed, scored and painted by yours truly.
+If all goes well, it will be released this spring.

 You can read more about the gameplay on the [Steam page](https://store.steampowered.com/app/2774650/Manahex/).
 Wishlisting is appreciated! <3

-Here's the trailer:
+Here's a trailer:

 <iframe class="youtube-video"
 src="https://www.youtube.com/embed/TsJIESTWhKA?si=uKr3z2PjQ27CX1HV"